 In this particular case, a lender tried to sue a husband and wife jointly on a jointly executed guarantee of a commercial loan.
 The wife raised an affirmative defense as to her own liability based upon an alleged EOCA violation in requiring her joint signature on the loan guarantee.
 The Florida court said that the wife raised a legitimate affirmative defense even though the statute of limitations had expired.
 A violation of the Act as to the wife will not affect the validity of the husband’s guarantee.
 Chen v.
 Whitney National Bank, 65 So 3d.
 1170.

-Businessmen who are required to obtain their spouse’s signatures on business loans may have an immediate cause of action against their lenders for ECOA violations according to this case.
-Bankruptcy debtors may assert the same theory as adversary proceeding in order to protect entireties assets or to offset lenders’ claims.
+According to this case, businessmen who are required to obtain their spouses’ signatures on business loans may have an immediate cause of action against their lenders for ECOA violations.
+Bankruptcy debtors may assert the same theory as adversary proceeding to protect their assets or offset lenders’ claims.

 Jon Alper